 Tips for you with IBS:

-- Avoid foods that make your symptoms worse - this is where you have to experiment
+- Avoid foods that make your symptoms worse – this is where you have to experiment.

-- Drink plenty of water, preferably 1.5–2 liters per day to avoid constipation and facilitate digestion
+- Drink plenty of water, preferably 1.5–2 liters per day to avoid constipation and facilitate digestion.

 - Eat small portions often

-- Eat slowly and chew your food well
+- Eat slowly and chew your food well.

-- Reduce the stress in your everyday life
+- Reduce stress in your everyday life

 - Go to the toilet regularly